admin-ch/CovidCode-Service/README.md

 Project uses Lombok.
 Configure your IDE with lombok plugin.

 ## Configuration
 These parameters can be configured.
-You can find example values in application-local-yml.
+You can find example values in application-local.yml.

-The validity of the generated token: authcodegeneration.jwt.token-validity
+The validity of the generated JWT:
+authcodegeneration.jwt.token-validity

-The issuer to set in the JWT:
+The issuer to set in the generated JWT:
 authcodegeneration.jwt.issuer

-The private key to sign the JWT: authcodegeneration.jwt.privateKey
+The private key to sign the generated JWT:
+authcodegeneration.jwt.privateKey

-The Prometheus actuator endpoint is secured with username and password: authcodegeneration.monitor.prometheus.user authcodegeneration.monitor.prometheus.password
+The Prometheus actuator endpoint is secured with username and password:
+authcodegeneration.monitor.prometheus.user
+authcodegeneration.monitor.prometheus.password

-The allowed origin configuration for the authcode generation: ha-authcode-generation-service.allowed-origin
+The allowed origin configuration for the authcode generation:
+ha-authcode-generation-service.allowed-origin